-It is incredibly important to consider and reflect on why you’re sharpening your sword?
+It is incredibly important to consider and reflect on why you’re sharpening your sword.
 Does it really need it?
-If you have a sword for practise or goofing around with then I strongly urge you to not sharpen your sword, I have seen first-hand how easily a small mistake can lead to long term serious tissue damage.
-A buddy of mine dropped a brand new sword and subconsciously reached out to grab it, before he even realised what had happened the sword had landed hilt first on the floor and his attempt to grab the sword had ended with his arm being impaled on the point.
-Years later he still has a scar and it still hurts to the touch.
+If you have a sword for practise or goofing around with, then I strongly urge you to not sharpen your sword, I have seen first-hand how easily a small mistake can lead to long-term serious tissue damage.
+A buddy of mine dropped a brand new sword and subconsciously reached out to grab it.
+Before he even realised what had happened the sword had landed hilt-first on the floor, and his attempt to grab the sword ended with his arm impaled on the point.
+Years later, he still has a scar, and it still hurts to the touch.
 This could have been far more serious.
 What if he had bent over to grab it?

 It’s also worth knowing that it is possible to create a sword that is too sharp for practical use.
 A katana or any other cutting sword does not need to be razor sharp.
-An overly sharpened sword will often do less damage to an opponent during battle, tending to glance of bone and chip.
+An overly-sharpened sword will often do less damage to an opponent during battle, tending to glance off bone and chip.
 While a sword which is sharpened correctly will remove a limb in the same circumstances.

-If you’re looking to tough up the edge of your newly purchased sword then it’s a good idea to use a small piece of steel grade abrasive paper, some water and very carefully run the piece of paper at a 30 degree angle along the length of the blade and then to repeat the process on the other side.
-This acts to remove very small burs and notches and is often sufficient enough to restore the blade to the required sharpness.
+If you’re looking to toughen up the edge of your newly purchased sword, then it’s a good idea to use a small piece of steel-grade abrasive paper and some water.
+Very carefully run the piece of paper at a 30-degree angle along the length of the blade, then repeat the process on the other side.
+This acts to remove very small burs and notches and is often sufficient to restore the blade to the required sharpness.

 How to Sharpen a Sword using Traditional Methods

-Although the file a whetstone method of sharpening a sword is as old as swords themselves, it’s still one of the best methods available.
-It is time consuming, but it is safe and can be quite therapeutic and once perfected can produce outstanding results.
+Although the file and whetstone method of sharpening a sword is as old as swords themselves, it is still one of the best methods available.
+It is time-consuming, but it is safe, can be quite therapeutic, and, once perfected, can produce outstanding results.

-The method is entirely done by hand and elbow grease, but it is an acquired skill, so it’s worth while practising on something other than your precious sword until perfected.
+The method is entirely done by hand with some elbow grease, but it is an acquired skill, so it’s worthwhile practising on something other than your precious sword until perfected.
 I personally recommend using something like a cheap kitchen knife to begin with.

-The full details on the file and whetsone method can be found in this video.
+The full details on the file and whetstone method can be found in this video:

 How to Sharpen a Sword using Power Tools

-The first method involves a belt sander and is explained in full below.
+The first method involves a belt sander and is explained in the first video below.

-The second method involves the use of a block of wood and some abrasive paper, full video below.
+The second method involves the use of a block of wood and some abrasive paper, explained in the second video below.

 How to Sharpen a Sword using Specialised Tools

-For the inexperienced I would recommend practising using cheaper blades before you start on anything of value.
+For the inexperienced, I would recommend practising using cheaper blades (or better yet, something made of steel that's nearly worthless) before you start on anything of value.